artnc/personal-website/src/blog/_posts/2022-12-31-software-i-use.md

 _Programming font.
 Alternatives I've tried: Consolas, Inconsolata, Source Code Pro_

-I want my editor and terminal font to be monospaced, unambiguous when it comes to similar characters like `1` / `l` / `I`, legible at small sizes, available everywhere, and as plain or "normal" looking as possible - in that order.
+I want my editor and terminal font to be monospaced, unambiguous when it comes to similar characters like `1` / `l` / `I`, legible at small sizes, available everywhere, and as plain or "normal" looking as possible&mdash;in that order.
 [DejaVu Sans Mono](https://www.fontsquirrel.com/fonts/dejavu-sans-mono) does a pretty good job ticking those boxes.
 For many years, it was the default monospaced font on both MacOS and Fedora Linux.

 Maybe I just haven't spent enough time with them to reach enlightment, but I find ligature-heavy fonts like Fira Code impractically cute.
 Whenever I see something like `≉` in my editor, I'd rather not need to also remember that `!~` is the "source code" for the source code itself.